top of page

 Built Environment: Where the Heat Builds Up

 As explored in my earlier article, flat‑roof and terrace‑style homes with minimal cavities absorb and trap solar heat.
-The results are higher cooling costs, mould risk, and uncomfortable living conditions for residents and tenants.
+The results are higher cooling costs to tenants, mould risk, and uncomfortable living conditions for residents and tenants.
+Tenants will often switch off cooling due to cost. having affordable systems that work are important

 Solutions are available and proven: